mattermost/docs/source/deployment/mobile-app-deployment.rst

 Our highest priority is making sure you have what you need to be successful, but keep in mind that any change, even beneficial, will have an impact on your users.
 To ensure your success you need to identify the goals for your mobile deployment.

-For example, using the publicly available Mattermost mobile apps on Google Play and Apple App Store can reduce a deployment to minutes.
-Better yet, this model can be rolled out to thousands of users in many different countries and languages.
+For example, you can deploy to thousands of users across the world in minutes with the publicly available Mattermost mobile apps on Google Play and Apple App Store.

 Of course, large enterprise deployments will take more time, and the overall goals for your deployment will depend on many factors.
 We recommend taking a moment to write down what a successful deployment looks like.
 To start, ask yourself and your team what you want to achieve, what are your desired outcomes?

-This takes a small amount of time up front.
+This takes a small amount of time upfront.
 But, we have seen the difference this makes in successful projects.

 Below, we have added some key questions to ask yourself, your team, and any other stakeholders.